Alpheus-godswill1/blogging_system3/README.md

 # Let's Start from the Backend to the Front End i.e from the Admin Panel to the Front display Page.

 * As I said earlier it contains several sections, which I listed above.
-* So I am going to explain, how I built each section, what bugs I encountered, you will get to know the mindset behind each section and how I moved from one line of code to completion of this amazing project.
+* So I am going to explain, how I built each section, and what bugs I encountered, you will get to know the mindset behind each section and how I moved from one line of code to the completion of this amazing project.

 # Remember We are discussing the Admin Section.
 ## Section 1 (CREATE ACCOUNT/SIGN UP PAGE, WHEN USER DON'T HAVE AN ACCOUNT WITH THIS ORGANISATION)
-1. Before entering any website as a contributor or an editor or an admin or what ever role a person plays, firstly, you must have a record, or an account with them so they can know you properly.
-So note no random user can just publish content on an organisation website, it must go through a process.
+1. Before entering any website as a contributor an editor or an admin or whatever role a person plays, firstly, you must have a record, or an account with them so they can know you properly.
+So note no random user can just publish content on an organization's website, it must go through a process.
-> There is normally a connection to the database first in any PHP built section, to ensure data communication is gotten properly.
+> There is normally a connection to the database first in any PHP-built section, to ensure data communication is gotten properly.
-> The connection to the DB must be working properly before any checking and validation of the field like the password, username, email etc, is done using the script below.
+> The connection to the DB must be working properly before any checking and validation of the field like the password, username, email, etc, is done using the script below.

 ![Creat user front page ](https://user-images.githubusercontent.com/60825409/198446564-a6145101-1d5d-493d-a796-588b5ffaa24e.png)